// About — Mohamed Saadi

 Research and Production.

-"The rarest skill in AI is not knowing the research — it's knowing which research matters, and how to make it work in production, on time, for people who can't afford experiments."
+"The rarest skill in AI is not knowing the research — it's knowing which research matters in production, and how to make it work for people who can't afford experiments."

 10 years.
 8 enterprise missions.
 One constant.